Race for top EU jobs turns murkier before elections

 But a candidate must be put forward by his or her home country and France can only name one Commission member.

-So if Socialist outgoing Finance Minister Pierre Moscovici has indeed been promised that slot, as he and government sources said when he lost his cabinet seat last week, that would appear to rule out either the centre-right Lagarde, herself a former finance minister, or Lamy, a moderate Socialist seen by some on the French left as too supportive of globalisation.
+So if Socialist outgoing Finance Minister Pierre Moscovici has indeed been promised that slot, as he and government sources said when he lost his cabinet seat last week, that would appear to rule out either the center-right Lagarde, herself a former finance minister, or Lamy, a moderate Socialist seen by some on the French left as too supportive of globalization.

 Even if Moscovici ends up in the planned role of full-time chairman of the Eurogroup of euro zone finance ministers rather than in the Commission, it is highly unlikely that France could land two top jobs.
 But one seasoned EU diplomat said it was conceivable that other EU leaders could appeal to President Francois Hollande to change his nominee for Europe's sake.

-Katainen, a highly regarded modernising ex-finance minister who has held together an unwieldy left-right coalition, might also be a contender for the Eurogroup chair.
-But his country's sceptical hard line on bailouts in the euro zone crisis may make him unattractive to heavily indebted southern EU states.
+Katainen, a highly regarded modernizing ex-finance minister who has held together an unwieldy left-right coalition, might also be a contender for the Eurogroup chair.
+But his country's skeptical hard line on bailouts in the euro zone crisis may make him unattractive to heavily indebted southern EU states.

 CARVE-UP